vankesteren/pensynth/README.md

 - Plotting of the full solution path for hold-out validated penalized synthetic controls.
 - Placebo permutation testing of the post-intervention average treatment effect (ATE)

+> [!NOTE]
-> NB: pensynth estimates unit weights, but variable weights have to be pre-specified.
+> pensynth estimates unit weights, but variable weights have to be pre-specified.
+This is by design.

 ## Installation